canadaluke888/TTB/README.md

 ## Usage

+## Database
+- **Creating a new database:** In the main menu, enter the `database` command.
+Enter the `create database` command and then name the new database.
+Your database will automatically be selected as the working database.
+- **Deleting a database:** Enter the `delete database` command and then select the database that you want to delete from the list.
+- **Selecting an existing database:** Enter the `select database` command and then choose from the list of available databases.
+- **Viewing the list of available databases:** Enter the `list databases` command.
+- **Closing an active database:** Enter the `close database` command.
+- **Viewing the current database:** Enter the `current database` command.

 ### Table Builder
 - **Starting the application:** For Linux and Max OS, `python3 main.py`.
 For Windows, `python main.py`.